 Appropriate procedures should be followed by teachers to continuously and carefully observe and assess each pupil's performance throughout the school year to determine if expected achievement levels are being met.
 Under no circumstances should a student's grade be judged solely on the basis of a single test.

 5.3043 Advised of Grading Criteria

 Students are to be advised of the grading criteria utilized at the school and in each class at the beginning of the school year.
-Schools may enroll students in programs such as ZAP (Zeros Aren't Permitted) to increase student engagement, understanding of learning goals and maintain high academic standards.

 5.3044 Semester Exams